privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // Optional.
 Buyer may provide additional contextual information that
     // could help in generating bids.
 Not fetched real-time.
-    // Represents a JSON object.
+    // Represents a JSON string as fetched from Buyer Key Value service.
     //
     // Note: This is passed in BuyerInput. google.protobuf.Struct buyer_signals = 3;